Azure-Samples/azure-openai-reverse-proxy/README.md

 - Support YARP's built-in [load balancing algorithms](https://microsoft.github.io/reverse-proxy/articles/load-balancing.html#built-in-policies).

-* [Passive Health Check](https://microsoft.github.io/reverse-proxy/articles/dests-health-checks.html#passive-health-checks) middleware that intercepts HTTP responses from model deployments and assign health states.
-For more info, check out the [Passive Health Check](#passive-health-check) section.
+* Custom [Passive Health Check](https://microsoft.github.io/reverse-proxy/articles/dests-health-checks.html#passive-health-checks) middleware that intercepts HTTP responses from model deployments selected by the load balancer, and assign health states.
+For more info, see the [Passive Health Check](#passive-health-check) section.

-* Custom [OpenTelemetry](https://opentelemetry.io/) metrics to help developers to get insights about how the proxy is performing the requests distribution.
+* Custom [OpenTelemetry](https://opentelemetry.io/) metrics with built-in support for [Prometheus](https://prometheus.io/) and [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) exporters to help getting insights about how the proxy is performing the requests distribution.
 For more info, see the [Metrics](#metrics) section.

 ### Passive Health Check